Pakansari Stadium

-Stadion Pakansari is an all-seater stadium at Pakansari, Cibinong, Bogor, West Java in Indonesia.
+Pakansari Stadium (Stadion Pakansari) is an all-seater stadium at Pakansari, Cibinong, Bogor Regency, West Java in Indonesia.
 It is mostly used for football matches and is the home stadium of Persikabo 1973.
 It can hold 30,000 spectators.
 The stadium is one of the venues for men's football in the 2018 Asian Games and 2018 AFC U-19 Championship.

 History

 Stadion Pakansari is an all-seater stadium located in Bogor Regency in the West Java province of Indonesia.
 It was opened in 2015.
 Indonesia played their 2016 AFF Championship semifinal and final matches here in Pakansari because of the renovations at GBK.
 The stadium hosted the 2017 President's Cup final.
 It also hosted the 2018 Asian Games men's football gold medal match and the 2018 AFC U-19 Championship final.
 It is the home of Liga 1 club TIRA-Persikabo.
+It will also acted as the home ground for the Indonesia for the 2026 ASEAN Championship.

 PSM Makassar played their 2019 AFC Cup matches here in Stadion Pakansari as their permanent home.